Valley, Anglesey: Political boundaries

 Prior to the 2012 Anglesey electoral boundary changes Valley was an electoral ward to the Isle of Anglesey County Council.
 It is now part of the larger Llifon ward, together with Llanfaelog and Llanfair-yn-Neubwll.

 The community includes the village of Llanynghenedl and part of Four Mile Bridge.

 Transport

 RAF Valley is a nearby Royal Air Force station concerned with the training of fast jet pilots.
 The runways are also used by Anglesey Airport who make commercial flights to Cardiff (and previously the Isle of Man).
 Valley railway station is on the North Wales Coast Line and its signal box is Grade II listed.
 Thomas Telford's A5 road bisects the village.

 Sport

-Valley has a football club, the senior team, CPD Y Fali, play in the North Wales Coast West Football League Division One.
+Valley has a football club, whose senior team, CPD Y Fali, play in the North Wales Coast West Football League Division One.
 They play their home matches on Station Road which is situated between the North Wales Coast railway line and the A55 North Wales Expressway.